Information Security Policy

-- Restricted Information - Access to Restricted Information is limited to users assigned computer accounts by the Information Security Office.
-Restricted Information should be maintained within centrally managed and controlled data centers.
-To the extent possible, Restricted Information should not be stored in distributed servers, work stations, or mobile devices (laptop/notebook computers, PDAs, external drives, USB drives, floppy disks, CDs, DVDs, etc.).
+- Restricted Data - Access to Restricted Data is limited and should be maintained within centrally managed and controlled data centers.
+To the extent possible, Restricted Data should not be stored in distributed servers, workstations, or mobile devices (laptop/notebook computers, PDAs, external drives, USB drives, floppy disks, CDs, DVDs, etc.).
 In cases where storing information on these devices cannot be avoided, it must be encrypted using a process documented and approved by the information steward and the Information Security Office.

-- Sensitive Information - Departments with custody of Sensitive Information may follow the policy for Restricted Information or practices of prudent care, depending on the requirements of the information steward(s).
+- Private Data - Departments with custody of Private Data may follow the policy for Restricted Data or practices of prudent care, depending on the requirements of the information steward(s).

-- General University Information -This information should be protected from unauthorized alteration only.
+- Public Data -This information should be protected from unauthorized alteration only.

 - Paper/Hard Copy

-- Restricted Information - Documents must be stored in locked spaces with authorized access and shredded or otherwise disposed of according to state law when no longer needed.
+- Restricted Data - Documents must be stored in locked spaces with authorized access and shredded or otherwise disposed of according to state law when no longer needed.

-- Sensitive Information - Departments with custody of documents may follow the policy for Restricted Information or practices of prudent care, depending on the requirements of the information steward(s).
+- Private Data - Departments with custody of documents may follow the policy for Restricted Data or practices of prudent care, depending on the requirements of the information steward(s).

-- General University Information - Documents should be recycled when no longer needed.
+- Public Data - Documents should be recycled when no longer needed.

 In coordination with divisional authorities, violations may result in network removal, access revocation, corrective action, university disciplinary action and/or civil or criminal prosecution, if applicable.
 Should disciplinary action be implemented, up to and including dismissal, suspension or expulsion, such actions will be taken pursuant to applicable university policies and procedures.